 Community Calls

-The SEEKCommons team is pleased to introduce the “Community Call” series on the topic of the “commons of open technologies and communities,” that is, the collective and collaborative dynamics of knowledge production around community-oriented science and technology projects.
-This series are dedicated to the challenges, benefits, lessons learned, and uncharted possibilities of the commons as a governance framework as more attention is given to “open technology” projects worldwide.
+Our research team is pleased to introduce the “Community Call” series on the topic of the “commons of science and technology,” that is, the collective and collaborative dynamics of knowledge production around community-oriented science and technology projects.
+This series is dedicated to the challenges, benefits, lessons learned, and uncharted possibilities of the commons as a governance framework, but also organizational principle, as more attention is given to “open technology” projects worldwide.

 The series is open to public participation: everyone is welcome to join!